trickylicky/the-booze-bodega/README.md

 ### CAPTIVATING SOLUTION
 We help the user know what booze he/she might like and try it out according to other people's reviews.

+### PROJECT REVIEW
+In this application a user is ableto search for any booze,add it to cart and leave a review on it.

 ### Requirements
  - Either a computer, Ipad, tablet or phone -An access to internet connection

+### INSTALLATION
+npm install -> npm run server -> npm start

 ### Technology used